Little Red Riding Hood Craft!

 To make the basket you will need to use one part of an egg carton.
 You will need a strip of card, some wool and glue.
 Start by glueing around the egg cup, lots of it.
 Tie one hoop around the egg cup and tie it in a knot.
 You may need to keep adding glue.
 This can get quite messy!!

 Now you can start by wrapping your wool around the egg cup.
 Keep adding glue as you go along.
 This will keep the wool in place.
-Once you have wrapped enough wool around, meet back at the top where you started.
+Wrap enough wool around the egg cup, and meet back at the top where you started.
 Tie it off, cut off any loose strands:

-To make a handle for your basket.
-Cut a strip of card long enough so you can glue the ends into the basket.
+Cut a strip of card for the handle, not too long.
 Using the same wool, glue your card and lay strips of the wool onto the glue.
-You will need to let your handle dry before glueing it into place:
+Glue the handle inside the basket:

 Materials Needed for Grandma: